Áine M. Humble

 I have other profiles that you can visit if you are interested.

-1. MSVU E-Commons: pre- or post-print versions of some of journal articles are available here
+1. MSVU E-Commons: pre- or post-print versions of some of my journal articles are available here

 see my postings (about research, teaching, issues related to families and gerontology, and